latrop/sdss_downloader/README.md

     -i, --input FILENAME       specified a file with table of coordinates (in case of its name is not 'coordinates.dat')

-    -r, --radius R             If object is located close to a edge of a field it may be splitted onto two or more fields.
-Setting the --r parameter force the program to search and download all fields witin radius R arcminutes around the object.
+    -a, --adjacent             If the object is located close to the edge of the field (or if object size is big) it may be split onto two or more adjacent fields.
+Setting the -a parameter force the program to search and download all fields within specified radius around the object.
+			       The radius is stored in fourth column of the input file (units -- arcminutes).
-			       Note that about one-third of SDSS is overlapped by two or more fields and with -r parameter the program will download them all.
-The maximum value of R is 60 arcminutes.
+			       Note that about one-third of SDSS is overlapped by two or more fields and with -a parameter the program will download them all.
+The maximum value of radius is 60 arcminutes.
-			       Be carefull with big values of R: it may take a large ammount of disk space.
+			       Be careful with big values of R: it may take a large amount of disk space.

-    -s, --script	       If you turn the -r parameter on, you will recieve several fields for some objects (they will be stored in different files with _0, _1, _2... endings).
+    -s, --script	       If you turn the -a parameter on, you will receive several fields for some objects (they will be stored in different files with _0, _1, _2... endings).
 You may want to concatenate all this pieces into one image by using Emmanuel Bertins SWarp